 For just over $1,000 you could ride the train to either East or West Glacier and then enjoy a week’s adventure in the wilderness via several routes created by the Great Northern.
 After 1927, many folks chose to go to Goat Haunt’s backcountry ranger station and hop aboard the M.V.
 International to come to Waterton.
 After a stay at the Prince of Wales hotel, guests were bussed back to Montana to catch their train home.

 The Second World War and the 1930s depression put an end to this mode of travel through Glacier and into Waterton but many of the hotels and two of the chalets remain.

 In February 1993 the Historic Sites and Monuments Board approved the Prince of Wales' designation as a National Historic Site, recognizing its architectural style (rustic design tradition, with peaked roofs, gables, balconies and timber-frame interior that give it an appearance of a giant alpine chalet) and its contribution to tourism in the mountains.
 On July 23, 1995 a commemorative plaque ceremony was held at the hotel.

-The Prince of Wales Hotel is operated by Glacier Park, Inc. For operating dates and bookings, please visit their website.
+The Prince of Wales Hotel is operated by Glacier Park Collection by Pursuit.